EwanSC/BromansCoopey/analysis/README.md

 * Values: Textual description: Each translation is distinct.
 While there may be duplicate translations, the inscription they are based off is distinct, in which case refer to MonumentID to differentiate.
 7. **Source_of_Translation**
 * Source Table: (Data/monument.TranslationSource)
 * Records the attribution for the English translation of the inscription. _null_ = there is not translation within this dataset concerning this inscription, so there is nothing to attribute.
 Any attribution involving "Coopey" refers to the co-author of this database of the same name.
+Samuel Wessels is an Australian scholar at Macquarie University.
 Other citations are in author-date [Chicago](https://libguides.mq.edu.au/referencing/Chicago) style.
 * Constrained vocabulary (see above).
-Values: _null_; Tončinić 2011; Demicheli, Tončinić 2012; Coopey, edit of Tončinić 2011 and Cesarik 2016; Coopey, edit of Tončinić 2011 (made with help of Milićević-Bradač); Coopey, edit of Tončinić 2011; Coopey, edit of Rendić-Miočević 1987; Coopey
+Values: _null_; Tončinić 2011; Demicheli, Tončinić 2012; Coopey, edit of Tončinić 2011 and Cesarik 2016; Coopey, edit of Tončinić 2011 (made with help of Milićević-Bradač); Coopey, edit of Tončinić 2011; Coopey, edit of Rendić-Miočević 1987; Coopey; Samuel Wessels
 8. **Tončinić_2011_Style_Type**
 * Source Table: (data/monument.Tončinić2011StelaeType)
 * Records the typological style type of the monument according to Tončinić (2011) _Spomenici VII. legije na području rimske provincije Dalmacije / Monuments of Legio VII in the Roman Province of Dalmatia_: 150-153.
 Here _null_ means there is not data relating to this column for a monument = either it is not classifiable within this typology or it is not a funerary monument.